mikke89/RmlUi/readme.md

 decorator: image( invader.tga 5px 10px 30px 30px );
 ```

 The `decorator` property follows the normal cascading rules, is non-inherited, and has the default value `none` which specifies no decorator on the element.
-Unlike in libRocket, decorators can now be set on the element's style, although we recommend declaring them in style sheets for performance reasons.
+The decorator looks for a sprite with the same name first.
+If none exists, then it treats it as a file name for an image.
+Decorators can now be set on the element's style, although we recommend declaring them in style sheets for performance reasons.

 Furthermore, multiple decorators can be specified on any element by a comma-separated list of decorators.
 ```CSS